iPete99/pete-says-hello-world/README.md

 # pete-says-hello-world

-first playground
+it´s an easy path
-it´s a rocky path
+go for it